addiscent/vagrant-ruby-rails/README.md

 ##### Installing _VirtualBox_

 _vagrant-ruby-rails_ uses _VirtualBox_ as the provider.
-The specific version of _VirtualBox_ used as the provider on my development computer is _VirtualBox_ 4.3.10 (AMD64).
-You will probably have success with slightly earlier versions of _VirtualBox_, or the most recent stable version, but I have not tested those.
+The specific version of _VirtualBox_ used as the provider on the _vagrant-ruby-rails_ project development computer is _VirtualBox_ 4.3.10 (AMD64).
+You will probably have success with slightly earlier versions of _VirtualBox_, or the most recent stable version, but the _vagrant-ruby-rails_ project has not tested those.

 _VirtualBox_ installation is typically not difficult for those persons familiar with installation of software on their operating system.